Smethport, Pennsylvania: Geography

+Smethport is situated in east-central McKean County, within the Pennsylvania Wilds region on the Allegheny Plateau.
+The borough is in a hilly area about 15 mi east of Allegheny National Forest and 11 mi northeast of Kinzua Bridge State Park.
+By road, Smethport is slightly over 100 mi east of Erie (a two-hour drive) and 95 mi south of Buffalo.

+U.S. Route 6 passes through Smethport as its Main Street.
+It leads southwest 14 mi to Mount Jewett and east 10 mi to Port Allegany.
+Pennsylvania Route 59 has its eastern terminus in Smethport and leads west 42 mi to Warren.
+Pennsylvania Route 46 passes through the northeast corner of Smethport, leading northwest 18 mi to Bradford, the largest community in McKean County, and southeast 26 mi to Emporium, passing over the Eastern Continental Divide along the way.

+According to the U.S. Census Bureau, Smethport has a total area of 1.74 sqmi, of which 1.68 sqmi are land and 0.06 sqmi, or 3.45%, are water.
+Potato Creek, a north-flowing tributary of the Allegheny River, forms the eastern border of the borough.
+Marvin Creek, a tributary of Potato Creek, passes just south of the center of town, and Blacksmith Run joins it from the west.

+Smethport's elevation is 1560 ft above sea level, within the valley of Potato Creek.
+Prospect Hill, elevation 2438 ft, rises above the borough to the east.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Smethport has a humid continental climate, abbreviated "Dfb" on climate maps.

 The lowest temperature ever recorded in Pennsylvania, -42 °F, was at Smethport on January 5, 1904.
 Smethport is tied with Lawrenceville for the state February record minimum temperature of -39 °F.

-The central Appalachian region has experienced some of the largest rainfall accumulations in the world at time intervals less than 6 hours, including the 18 July 1942 Smethport, Pennsylvania, storm that produced 780 mm (30.7 inches) in less than 5 hours.
+The central Appalachian region has experienced some of the largest rainfall accumulations in the world at time intervals less than 6 hours, including the July 18, 1942, Smethport, Pennsylvania, storm that produced 780 mm (30.7 inches) in less than 5 hours.

+Smethport is the location of one of the heaviest documented short-duration storms in world history.